railwayapp/docs/src/docs/guides/github-autodeploys.md

 To disable automatic deployment, simply hit `Disconnect` in the Service Settings menu.

-*Note: To force a deployment from the latest commit with automatic deployments disabled, you can do so from the Command Pallette: `CMD + K` -> "Deploy Latest Commit".
-This will deploy the latest commit from the Default branch.*
+*Note: To manually trigger a deployment from the latest commit, use the Command Pallette: `CMD + K` -> "Deploy Latest Commit".
+This will deploy the latest commit from the **Default** branch in GitHub.*

+*Currently, there is no way to force a deploy from a branch other than the Default without connecting it in your service settings.*

 ## Check Suites